nunomeira8/nunomeira8/README.md

 - Angular
 - SQL Server

+I'm also creating a portfolio about myself using the Vue framework.

 <!--
 **nunomeira8/nunomeira8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.